 We aim to dispel the myths ignorance and stigma which society, both lay and professional, perpetuates.

-In New Zealand 22.5% of women and 14.6% of men, by age 32, have genital herpes in NZ .(University of Otago study 2006) Eighty percent of these people do not know they have the virus as they have no symptoms or such mild symptoms they are never recognised or diagnosed.
+In New Zealand 26.8% of women and 17.3% of men, by age 38, have genital herpes in NZ (Dunedin Multidisciplinary Health and Development cohort study).
+Eighty percent of these people do not know they have the virus as they have no symptoms or such mild symptoms they are never recognised or diagnosed.
 However with or without symptoms people who are infected can shed the virus from time to time and potentially infect a partner.

-We are funded by New Zealand District Health Boards and an endowment left to the New Zealand Herpes Foundation in 2006.
+We are funded by New Zealand District Health Boards and supported by an endowment left to the New Zealand Herpes Foundation in 2006.
+The Foundation sits under the umbrella of the Sexually Transmitted Infections Education Foundation (STIEF) which provides governance and project management support.

-- Work alongside doctors and other health professionals to encourage the best possible response to and management of those with herpes.
+- Working alongside doctors and other health professionals to encourage the best possible care for people with herpes.

-- Ensure that people with herpes have appropriate information to help them discuss the condition with partners and friends.
+- Providing accurate information that makes it easier for people with herpes to talk about their condition with partners and friends.

 Many people have found being able to meet others in the same situation and to share experiences is both supportive and normalising.
 Support group meetings, in conjunction with health professionals, also provide ongoing education.

-The Foundation can put you in touch with your local support group or, if there is not one currently in existence in your area, the Foundation can help you establish one.
+The Foundation can put you in touch with your local support group.

 Structure of the Foundation